SalasNorman/exercise101/README.md

 # exercise
-all project for exercises I made to learn programming
+list of projects I made to learn

+#